MobileROS/MobileROS/details.md

    enhanced_data[y, x] = max(1, quality_cost)
    ```

    This calculation converts communication quality (0-1 range) to cost values (1-49 range), with higher costs for poorer communication quality.
 The result is an enhanced cost map where areas with poor communication quality have higher traversal costs, causing path planners to prefer paths with good communication quality while still considering physical obstacles.
-This method achieves deep integration of communication and navigation, one of the key innovations of WirelessROS.
+This method achieves deep integration of communication and navigation, one of the key innovations of MobileROS.

 ### Constraint Generation and Propagation